cevatarmutlu/send-the-data-files-with-email/README.md

     data_query = 'SELECT * FROM temp' # The query you will use.

     # attach_file_name = '' # The name of the file you want to add to the mail.
     # It is added by default with the name Data.
-If you want a different name, remove the comment line.
+If you want a different name, remove the comment.
     attach_file_type = FileTypeEnum.Excel # Type of file to attach to the mail.

     mail_service = MailEnum.Hotmail # Mail service you use